 After a Failed Appeal: Filing a Lawsuit

 As with the appeal process, the type of lawsuit that policy holders can file following a failed appeal may be different depending on whether the policy holder has employer-provided disability insurance or their own insurance policy.
-With private insurance, a policy holder usually can file a standard lawsuit with a trial where he or she can present evidence and call witnesses.
+With private insurance, a policy holder usually can file a standard lawsuit with a trial where they can present evidence and call witnesses.
 Lawsuits regarding employer-provided disability insurance, on the other hand, are controlled by federal law.

-In either case, however, a judge may give the most weight to the information within the policy holder's file.
-This will contain all of the documents and paperwork relating to the policy holder's claim and appeal.
+In either case, a judge may give the most weight to the information within the policy holder's file, which will contain all of the documents and paperwork relating to the policy holder's claim and appeal.
 This is why providing a lot of supporting information during the administrative appeal process is so important.
 If the policy holder does not obtain letters from doctors or other experts, a judge's hands may be tied as far as what information they can consider in deciding a case.